atmask/atmask.github.io/content/posts/01-getting-started-w-hugo/index.md

 ### Create Github Pages Repo
-To get started with Github Pages for your blog you will first need a repo in which you'll store your website content.
+To get started with Github Pages for your blog, you will first need a repo in which you'll store your website content.
 Github pages offers websites for individual projects or for your user.
 For this tutorial we will use the user Github Pages.
 The first step to creating this Pages site is creating a repo in your Github account that follows the naming scheme: `<username>.github.io` (substitute `<username>` with your Github username).
 Select **Initialize this repository with a README** and then then create the repo.

 > **Note:** Your repository must be a public repo for pages to work.